aaron-grau/curic/ruby/homeworks/questions/mancala/README.md

 **NB:**
  + Run `bundle install` to make sure you're using the correct version of RSpec!
+ + Run the specs using the `--order default` option, like so: `bundle exec rspec --order default`.
  + Do not try calling `Mancala#play` until you have written the `Board` class!
 It won't work.

 [mancala-skeleton]: ./skeleton.zip?raw=true